SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 `renderKeyResolver` is a function with the signature `(req: Request) => string`, which maps the current request to a specific render key.
 The `renderKeyResolver` allows you to override the default key generator so that you can differentiate between rendered pages with custom keys.

-By default, `renderKeyResolver` it uses the full request URL.
+By default, `renderKeyResolver` uses the full request URL.

 Recommendation: it is recommended to use the default Spartacus rendering key resolver, especially in cases when your domain contains a base site information (e.g. `my.site.au` or `my.site.rs`).